-[Section 1.]
-Sec.
-2. NRS 284.300 is hereby amended to read as follows:

-284.300 1.
-Any promotional appointee who fails to attain permanent status in the position to which he was promoted, or who is dismissed for cause other than misconduct or delinquency on his part from the position to which he was promoted, either during the probationary period or at the conclusion thereof by reason of the failure of the appointing authority to file a request for his continuance in the position, [shall] [must] may be [+
+Section 1.
+NRS 284.300 is hereby amended to read as follows: 284.300 1.
+Any promotional appointee who fails to attain permanent status in the position to which he was promoted, or who is dismissed for cause other than misconduct or delinquency on his part from the position to which he was promoted, either during the probationary period or at the conclusion thereof by reason of the failure of the appointing authority to file a request for his continuance in the position, [shall] must be:

-(a) If the position from which he was promoted is vacant or a vacant position described in paragraph (b) is not available,] restored to the position from which he was promoted . [; or

-(b) If the position from which he was promoted is filled, appointed to a vacant position that:

-(1) Is in the same class as, or a comparable class to, the position from which he was promoted; and

-(2) Has the same salary and benefits and is located in the community as the position from which he was promoted.]

-- 2. [Before an appointing authority may appoint a person to a comparable class pursuant to paragraph (b) of subsection 1, the appointing authority must bitain approval for the appointment from the Department.

-3.1 Nothing contained in this section shall be construed to prevent any - employee of the classified service from competing for places upon lists of persons eligible for original appointments.

-[Sec.
-2.]
-Sec.
-3. NRS 41.0307 is hereby amended to read as follows:

-- 41.0307 As used in NRS 41.0305 to 41.039, inclusive: - "Employee" includes an employee of a: - (a) Part-time or full-time board, commission or similar body of the State or a political subdivision of the State which is created by law. - (b) Charter school. - (c) University school for profoundly gifted pupils described in Chapter 392A of NRS. - "Employment" includes any services performed by an immune contractor.

-- professional association which: (a) Is an independent contractor with the State pursuant to [NRS 284.173;] - section 7 of this act; and - (b) Contracts to provide medical services for the Department of Corrections.
+- (a) If the position from which he was promoted is vacant or a vacant position described in paragraph (b) is not available, restored to the position from which he was promoted [...]; or - (b) If the position from which he was promoted is filled, appointed to a vacant position that: - (1) Is in the same class as, or a comparable class to, the position from which he was promoted; and - (2) Has the same salary and benefits and is located in the same community as the position from which he was promoted. - 2.
+Before an appointing authority may appoint a person to a comparable class pursuant to paragraph (b) of subsection 1, the appointing authority must obtain approval for the appointment from the Department. - 3.
+Nothing contained in this section shall be construed to prevent any employee of the classified service from competing for places upon lists of persons eligible for original appointments. - Sec.
+2. NRS 41.0307 is hereby amended to read as follows: - 41.0307 As used in NRS 41.0305 to 41.039, inclusive: - 1.
+"Employee" includes an employee of a: - (a) Part-time or full-time board, commission or similar body of the State or a political subdivision of the State which is created by law. - (b) Charter school. - (c) University school for profoundly gifted pupils described in Chapter 392A of NRS. - 2.
+"Employment" includes any services performed by an immune contractor. - 3.
+"Immune contractor" means any natural person, professional corporation or professional association which: - (a) Is an independent contractor with the State pursuant to [NRS 284.173;] section 6 of this act; and

-"Immune contractor" means any natural person, professional corporation or